erik1110/erik1110/README.md

 I'm a backend software engineer and like to learn something new.
 - ✨ Frontend: Vue.js
-- 💻 Backend: FastAPI, Flask, NodeJS
+- 💻 Backend: Python, NodeJS, PHP

 ### About me
 - 🌐 My personal website.
 [Click me.](https://erik1110.com/my-website/)